Junstinr/Memory-Game/README.md

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)

     After I complete this submission, I found web development to be fun.
 It is similar to iOS development because I can see the changes that I have made instantly.
 While working on this submission, I had many questions.
 I wonder how Glitch was able to publish the website that I made and host it for free and how long will it be hosted?
 How do I make my website look professional?
-I spend 5 hours on this website and it looked amazing, I wonder how it will look if I spend more time on this.
+I spend 5 hours on this website (plus 3 hours answering questions) and it looked amazing, I wonder how it will look if I spend more time on this.
 How do I host my own website?
 These are a few of the questions that I have about web development.
 I am curious about the possibility that I can do with web development.

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)